Pixe1Pa1/Databases_course/rgr/README.md

 ## Short Description
 **Topic**: Creating a database application focused on interacting with the PostgreSQL database.
 (Development of a C++ console application for managing a PostgreSQL database using the MVC pattern and the SOCI library.)

-**Purpose**: acquiring skills in programming PostgreSQL database applications.
+**Purpose of work:**: acquiring skills in programming PostgreSQL database applications.

 ## Key Tasks
   1. Implement functions for viewing, adding, editing, and deleting data in PostgreSQL database tables.